Interplay of metallicity, ferroelectricity and layer charges in SmNiO$_3$/BaTiO$_3$ superlattices: Results

 Fig. \ref{fig:p_vs_n_elstatic}a shows the corresponding size of the local polar displacements for the happy orientation in superlattices of \ce{BaTiO3} (orange) and \ce{SmNiO3} (blue) with active (full line) and disabled (dashed line) rotations up to 100 layers.
 Not surprisingly, the polar displacement of \ce{SmNiO3} with active rotations at one unit cell of \ce{SmNiO3} is less than $\SI{1}{\mu C~cm^{-2}}$ and disappears completely for thicker \ce{SmNiO3} slabs.
-Consequently, \ce{BaTiO3} mainly compensates the polar discontinuity, resulting in a polarization of $\SI{36}{\mu C~cm^{-2}}$ in a \ce{BaTiO3} slab of one unit cell thickness.
+Consequently, the main compensation of the polar discontinuity comes from the \ce{BaTiO3}, with a polarization of $\SI{36}{\mu C~cm^{-2}}$ in a \ce{BaTiO3} slab of one unit cell thickness.
 Note that this value is higher than the bulk polarization of \ce{BaTiO3}, and that it reduces the remaining interface charge to $\SI{13}{\mu C~cm^{-2}}$, which is to be screened by the metal and electron-hole excitations.
 For \ce{SmNiO3} with disabled rotations, a considerable polar displacement in \ce{SmNiO3} is present even for thick slabs.
 The polar displacement in \ce{SmNiO3} reduces from $\SI{24}{\mu C~cm^{-2}}$ at \SI{1}{\text{f.u.}} to a value of $\SI{6}{\mu C~cm^{-2}}$ at \SI{100}{\text{f.u.}} while $P_\text{BTO}$ is close to that of the soft mode minimum for all thicknesses.
 As previously observed in our DFT calculations, we do not see a critical thickness for the \ce{BaTiO3} polarization.